 Web-enabled software is just that…it’s enabled to run through the web but it’s not a web-based application.
 It’s very close to the same thing as running a VPN client (Virtual Private Network) and logging in through that connection.

 Using a program such as Citrix Metaframe, users are able to login to the PC-installed software through a browser that is managed by the organization’s IT team.
 Once logged in, the standard browser interface disappears and it feels as if you opened a standard software application on your desktop.
 It no longer looks like you’re on the web accessing a web page so items like the browser back buttons and other elements of the web browser are gone.

 There are a couple of reasons an organization would deploy software in this manner:

 - Not available as a full web-based version

 - The software has specialized functionality that can’t be created in a web-based environment

 With web-enabled software, the IT department has an increased cost because a front-end application like Citrix Metaframe has license fees involved and they have to install the program on all computers that need to access the software.

-There’s no right or wrong answer for what type of fleet and asset management system you should use.
+There’s no right or wrong answer for what type of asset management system you should use.
 It all depends on how your organization is set up and what you’re looking to accomplish.
-When you are looking closely at different fleet and asset management systems, be sure to ask the companies you’re evaluating if the software is web-based or web-enabled.
-They will know what theirs is.
-Ask them about some of the items associated in this article.
+When you are looking at different fleet and asset management systems, be sure to ask the companies about some of the items associated in this article.
 The more informed you are on how the software works the better.